Euro-SDMX Metadata Structure (ESMS)

 · Single Administrative Document completed by all entities engaged in import or export of goods from/to third countries;

-· Intrastat declarations for arrivals and dispatches of goods from/to countries of the European Union;
+· Intrastat declarations for Intra - EU imports and exports of goods from/to countries of the European Union;

 Customs Agency is the institution responsible for the collection of customs declarations (SAD) and the National Revenue Agency - for Intrastat declarations.